gnithin/flow-test/README.md

     // encountered when calling `complicatedFeature`.
     KMFAddMethodSpecsList(@[
                             KMFMakeMethodSpec(@"MyFeature", @"callSampleMethod")
-                            ]);
+                            // You can add more method-specs here ]);

-    // Regular tests from here on...
+    // Regular XCTestCase assertions from this point...
 }
 ```

 And that's all!